PsychoCod3r/libdfloat/README.md

 I'd post what I have for now so people can see the progress I'm making on this project.
 Currently there is no documentation for libdfloat; I will be creating documentation once I have the library tested and working.

+UPDATE: I have now fixed any compiler errors in dfloat.c so that now it at least compiles correctly.
+Still need to debug the functions though.